pgRouting/workshop/docs/basic/plpgsql_function.rst

 * Using PostgreSQL ``format`` to make substitutions

   * The first parameter is the string to be replaced
-  * The rest, sanmely the data parameters, are the strings use for replacement.
+  * The rest are the data parameters, are the strings use for replacement.

 * ``wrk_dijkstra`` obtains the values for the output
 * The ``edges_subset`` value will replace ``%1$I``: